Anime and manga fandom in Poland: History

 At the same time, at the turn of the millennium, the manga and anime fandom faced criticism in the media regarding violence and sexualization in manga and anime, as well as the alleged promotion of Satanism.
 This largely stemmed from a cultural shock experienced by older generations upon encountering Japanese "cartoons" and a lack of understanding that comics and animated films could be aimed at older audiences.
 As noted by Łukasz Reczulski in 2023, during this period, "some journalists and educators, alarmed by the popularity of Japanese pop culture among children and youth, painted apocalyptic visions of the inevitable demoralization of Polish society and wrote extensively about a lost generation".
 However, this did not come to pass, and the individuals he studied in recent years, many of whom still consider themselves part of the fandom, represent "a cross-section of a normal, healthy society".

-With the development of the manga and anime fandom community in Poland, the number and size of Polish conventions increased; by the beginning of the first decade of the 21st century, there was typically one convention held per month, and within a few years, the annual number reached around 30.
+With the development of the manga and anime fandom community in Poland, the number and size of Polish conventions increased; by the beginning of the 2000s, there was typically one convention held per month, and within a few years, the annual number reached around 30.
 Major Polish manga and anime conventions active in recent years include BAKA and Magnificon Expo.

 According to Łukasz Reczulski, the popularization of anime and manga in Poland occurred earlier than in many other European countries, especially in Central and Eastern Europe.
 Reczulski attributes this to the early broadcast of Sailor Moon (Polsat, 1995) and Korzeniowski's popularizing articles from the same period.

 By the end of the 1990s, the Polish manga and anime community was estimated to consist of around 10,000 to 15,000 individuals.
-By the mid-second decade of the 21st century, this number had grown to 100,000.
+By the mid-2010s, this number had grown to 100,000.
 The number of manga publishing houses also increased (in 2019, there were seven, with over 400 titles published that year).
 The availability of anime titles has also improved, although many fans still consider the current situation in the Polish market unsatisfactory.
 In 2023, Reczulski noted that the manga and anime fandom "is currently a normal and common phenomenon in Poland and is one of the leading elements of Polish youth culture, exerting a huge influence on the language, interests, and fashion of Polish teenagers".